Enhancing Scene Coordinate Regression with Efficient Keypoint Detection and Sequential Information: Experimental Results

 The proposed method significantly enhances system performance in environments with repetitive textures.
 The ``Stairs'' sequence is captured on a staircase with numerous repetitive patterns, which poses a significant challenge for accurate relocalization.
 In this scenario, our single-mode and sequence-mode approaches improve the recall rate of ACE by 7.2\% and 13.6\%, respectively.
 This highlights the effectiveness of the sequence-based mapping and relocalization methods, contributing recall rate improvements of 8.9\% and 4.8\%, respectively. \fref{fig:stairs} illustrates scene images and the cumulative error distribution from 0 to 1cm for different systems under this challenging scenario.

-\paragraph{12-Scenes} The 12-Scenes dataset, collected in 12 scenes using an iPad color camera, provides RGB sequences at a resolution of $1296 \times 968$.
-Like previous methods, we resize the image to $642 \times 480$ during relocalization.
-We evaluate our system alongside several SOTA SCR approaches, with results summarized in \tref{tab:12-scenes}.
+\paragraph{12-Scenes} The 12-Scenes dataset provides $1296 \times 968$ resolution image sequences across 12 scenes.
+Following prior works, we resize images to $642 \times 480$ for relocalization. \tref{tab:12-scenes} presents the evaluation results against SOTA SCR methods.
 Compared to the baseline (ACE), our methods improve relocalization recall by 8.6\% and boost relocalization speed by 7$\hertz$.
 Although GLACE achieves slightly higher accuracy on this dataset, it comes at a significant cost: requiring 2.5$\times$ the mapping time, consuming 3$\times$ the memory for map storage, and operating at only half the relocalization speed of our approach.
 In \fref{fig:trajectory}, we compare the trajectory errors and recall rates of different algorithms for relocalization in two scenes.

-\paragraph{Cambridge Landmarks} This dataset comprises five scenes from the old town of Cambridge, captured using a Google LG Nexus 5 smartphone.
+\paragraph{Cambridge Landmarks} This dataset comprises five scenes from the old town of Cambridge.
 The captured videos were downsampled into low-frame-rate image sequences, leading to large motion gaps between consecutive frames.
 These gaps make feature tracking via optical flow challenging, so we evaluate only our single-mode relocalization on this dataset.
-The results, summarized in \tref{tab:cambridge}, compare our system with ACE to highlight the benefits of incorporating sequential information during mapping.
-Metrics include the median pose error and the recall, defined as the percentage of test frames below a (10cm, 10\degree) pose error.
-Our methods reduce pose error by 3cm and improve recall by 1.4\%, demonstrating the effectiveness of leveraging sequential information.
+The results, summarized in \tref{tab:cambridge}, show that Ours-Single reduces the average error of ACE by 3cm, demonstrating the effectiveness of leveraging sequential information in enhancing mapping accuracy.
+However, when using the ensemble method, the improvement of Ours-Single over ACE becomes minimal.
+This may be because the clustering process disrupts the original image sequence order, resulting in very limited sequence information available for Ours-Single.